Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear Variational Boundary-Value Problems: Introduction

 \section{Introduction}

 This work focuses on neural operator-based surrogates constructed for a class of nonlinear parametric partial differential equations (PDEs).
 Specifically, neural operators that approximate the solution operator associated with the PDEs are considered.
-Working in a variational setting, consider a PDE (or system of PDEs) $\calR(m, u) = 0$, where $m$ is a parameter field, $u$ a solution of PDE, and $\calR$ a residual operator.
+Working in a variational setting, consider a PDE (or system of PDEs) $\calR(m, u) = 0$, where $\calR$ is a residual operator, $m$ a parameter field, and $u$ a solution of PDE.
 Assuming that for a given $m$, there is a unique solution $u = u(m)$, an operator $\calF$ -- referred to as solution operator -- can be defined such that given $m$, $\calF(m)$ satisfies $\calR(m, \calF(m)) = 0$.
 For nonlinear and computationally expensive PDEs, applications in which the solution $u = \calF(m)$ is sought for large samples of parameter $m$ becomes challenging, e.g., Bayesian inference, optimization, and control under uncertainty.
-A neural operator $\calF_{NN}$ that maps a parameter $m$ to an approximation $\tilde{u} = \calF_{NN}(m)$ of a solution $u = u(m)$ is increasingly considered to cope with the computation cost of solving PDEs.
+A neural operator $\calF_{NN}$ that maps a parameter $m$ to an approximation $\tilde{u} = \calF_{NN}(m)$ of a solution $u = u(m)$ is considered to cope with the computation cost of solving PDEs.
 To realize the full potential of neural operators in problems such as inference, optimization, and control possibly under uncertainties, it is essential to control the approximation errors within the required tolerance.
-Towards this, it is demonstrated that by utilizing the underlying structure of the solution operator, an operator $\calF^C = \calF^C(\cdot, \cdot)$ can be constructed -- referred to as the Corrector Operator -- that takes as input the parameter $m$ of the model and the neural operator prediction $\calF_{NN}(m)$ and provides a correction to the neural operator prediction; schematically shown in \cref{fig:CNeuOp}.
+Towards this, it is demonstrated in \cite{cao2023residual, jha2022goal} that by utilizing the underlying structure of the solution operator, an operator $\calF^C = \calF^C(\cdot, \cdot)$ can be constructed -- referred to as the Residual-based Error Corrector Operator or simply Corrector Operator -- that takes as input the parameter $m$ of the model and the neural operator prediction $\calF_{NN}(m)$ and provides a correction to the neural operator prediction; schematically shown in \cref{fig:CNeuOp}.

 In the following, the key role of parametric PDEs in various sectors is highlighted, and the neural operators are surveyed briefly.
 Next, the limitations of neural operators are discussed, motivating this work.
 The section concludes with the details of the corrector approach and notations and the layout of the paper.